kbindesh/kubernetes-masterclass/Module-05_Application_scheduling/01-Pods/Readme.md

 # Syntax to create a Pod
 kubectl run <pod-name> --image=<image-name:image-tag>

-# Create a Pod with nginx:alpine image
+# Example-01: Create a Pod with nginx:alpine image
 kubectl run bin-nginx-pod --image=nginx:alpine

 # You will see the output is returned as created

+# Example-02: Create a Pod with busybox image
+kubectl run busybox --rm -it --image=busybox /bin/sh

+# You can also deploy a nginx image and then export the YAML definition
+kubectl run nginx --image=nginx --dry-run -o yaml > pod-sample.yaml
 ```

 - **`Describe a pod` to check the Pod's current status and historical events**: